ccitro/envoy-web/tests/README.md

-# Envoy Web Integration Tests
+# Tests

-This directory contains integration tests for the Envoy Web Home Assistant custom component.
+This directory contains the test suite for the Envoy Web Home Assistant custom component.
+For general contribution guidelines, see [CONTRIBUTING.md](../CONTRIBUTING.md).

 ## Test structure